JuliaData/DataFrames.jl/docs/src/lib/types.md

 The `ByRow` type is a special type used for selection operations to signal that the wrapped function should be applied to each element (row) of the selection.

+The `AsTable` type is a special type used for selection operations to signal that the columns selected by a wrapped selector should be passed as a `NamedTuple` to the function.

 ## [The design of handling of columns of a `DataFrame`](@id man-columnhandling)

 When a `DataFrame` is constructed columns are copied by default.
 You can disable